zgoort/Sawtooth-Cryptomoji/README.md

 ## Extra Credit

-For extra credit, add the capability for collections to trade cryptomoji between each other.
+At this point you should be familiar with the basics of writing a distributed application on Sawtooth.
+If you have extra time, you can dive into multi-party transactions by adding the capability for collections to trade cryptomoji between each other.
 This is harder than it sounds.
 One user will need to create an offer, while others add responses until the offer owner accepts them.
 This is a process that spans multiple transactions, never mind the possibility that one party might change their mind and decide to cancel an offer or response.

+To run a test which is "skipped", you must remove the `.skip` from the describe block surrounding the test in the `client/tests/` directory or `processor/tests/` directory.

 ### State Entities